neuton/gpu_nucleons_practice/README.md

 - python-ogre (download OGRE, OIS and "plugins" and place them into the root directory: https://www.dropbox.com/sh/4i852xb5w9i2dtr/AACE6H5EkiKNDD0jkYht77UGa (for Windows))

+Note: gcc bitness must correspond to python bitness (in case of MinGW -- x32)

 How to run
 --------------
 just run "main.py" (choose graphics options; when loaded, press [Enter] to start/stop simulation, use mouse/[+]/[-] to change point of view, [Esc] to quit);